Region 6 Leadership Team

 wmccolsk@serve.org

-Dr. McColskey joined the SERVE Center at UNCG when it first established itself in 1991 after receiving funding from the USED to operate the Regional Educational Laboratory for the Southeast with a mission of supporting educators in six southeastern states with research, evaluation, policy analysis, and professional development.
+Dr. McColskey joined SERVE at UNC Greensboro when it first established itself in 1990 after receiving funding from the USED to operate the Regional Educational Laboratory for the Southeast with a mission of supporting educators in six southeastern states with research, evaluation, policy analysis, and professional development.
 Her almost 30 years of leading Research and Evaluation projects resulted in over 40 SERVE publications and products.
 Supporting school efforts to improve student engagement and motivation is a particular interest and passion of hers.

 As the Associate Director for Evidence-Based Practices (EBPs), Wendy is responsible for providing leadership in supporting clients in selecting, implementing, and evaluating EBPs.
 Additionally, she is the lead on projects in Georgia, including Training for Georgia School Improvement Coaches, Support the Georgia Dyslexia Pilot Initiative, and Support for Georgia’s Whole Child Initiative.